julia-mueller/bioprinter/README.md

 ### Guidelinetable
 Below are the optimal values given for specific gels:
 - Bioink: Flowspeed = 500, Nozzle Temperature = 45, Bed Temperature = 0 (0 is given here as standart, because we disabled this function as our printer can't cool and doesn't use this parameter)

-### Abbreviations (used in the name of the gcode file): (DOES THIS DO ANYTHING WITH THE GCODE?
-IF NOT ONLY TO E14 WIKI)
-	squ-option = quadratic function for height reducement (as some hydrogels tend to shrink in higher layers) corn-option = corner adjustment, to prevent slippage of the printer after a change in direction (i.e. after the first and third corner) step-option = stepfunction for heightreducement (=1 after a set number of layers) --> option = on/off

 ## Infos to temperature settings
 - printbed temperature: if you use the onboard printbed heating you can set this paramter in the parameterfile